 Once upon a cold winter’s night, the editors of Leite’s Culinaria made this beef braised in Barolo and were too sated to type….

-Beef Braised in Barolo Recipe
+Beef Braised in Barolo

 - Quick Glance

 - One 3 1/2- to 4-pound boneless beef chuck eye roast, pulled apart into 2 pieces, trimmed, and tied

 - 1 tablespoon vegetable oil